 - (1) ORU policy states that regular class attendance is required.
 The participation grade includes a combination of the student's ability (mastery of grammar and vocabulary, as well as fluency and pronunciation), and overall effort (leadership and active participation).
 To this end, students participate in a variety of impromptu small-group activities, and answer questions in class.
-Students are expected to speak in Spanish as much as possible during class time. - (2) About every two weeks, or six class sessions, students receive a 20point evaluation of their class participation.
-At the end of the semester, these bi-weekly grades are totaled to determine the overall participation grade.
+Students are expected to speak in Spanish as much as possible during class time. - (2) Participation is graded every day on D2L.
+Students can check their participation grades there at any time during the semester.